Carving out new politics of hope for 2019

 Social and solidarity economy

-Alternative forms of social reproduction and new forms of understanding utopia
+Alternative forms of social reproduction

-The Commons, collective action and pre-figurative politics
+The commons, collective action and pre-figurative politics

-Marxism and new critical theory
+Marxism and critical theory

 Political philosophy and epistemology surrounding social emancipation